 Introduction to Chess Strategy

 Beginner players quickly discover that learning to move pieces is just the tip of the iceberg in chess.
 It is usually after several moves in a typical game of chess that the question arises: “What now?”
 Here we will discuss the general principles of chess in opening chess.
 This page will provide you with straightforward chess strategy guidelines for playing the chess opening.
-Aimed at beginners who only know the rules and movements, there is also no mention of specific slots series of activities to memorize, just general principles of chess strategy to think about at the start of a chess game.
+Aimed at beginners who only know the rules and movements, there is also no mention of specific slots series of activities to memorize, just general principles of chess strategy for beginners to think about at the start of a chess game.

 Later, you will notice that sometimes it is better to ignore a code of chess strategy in the opening; nothing here is set with granite.
 But for now, these chess tips are great to follow on the first few moves of your game.
-The principle behind the chess strategy in the opening phase is the control of the central squares of the chessboard.
+The principle behind the chess strategy for beginners in the opening phase is the control of the central squares of the chessboard.

 What is a chess strategy?